WORSE I MAY BE YET

 Picture

-At length, Jane and George (named after his unmet dead uncle, who had himself been named after the great friend) had emerged to put on a play.
-It was pure Dick, in the role of both playwright and director, to put two-year-old George in the role of a family dog.
-Jane, at five years old, was very good at disciplining the unpredictable creature; when George had begun to kick his legs too many times against a low bamboo table, Jane grabbed his feet and held them fast with shrill reproval.
+But, Dick had used his actor’s natural dispositions to ensure that it prickled with drama.
+Gigi, at five years old, was expert at disciplining the unpredictable creature played by George; when George had begun to kick his legs too many times against a low bamboo table, Gigi grabbed his feet and held them fast, filling the room with shrill reproval.
 At this, Ella sent the children home with their maid.

 This work of historical fiction does not yet have a publisher.
 Inquiries welcomed.